Farzar: Release

 On June 8, 2022, the first trailer for the series was released alongside the announcement that it would premiere on July 15, 2022.

+Graphic novel

+On March 3, 2026, Kickstarter launched a fundraiser for a graphic novel of the Paradise PD/Farzar crossover and reached its goal of $20K in seven hours after the launch.

 Reception

 Farzar received negative reviews from critics and audiences.
 Review aggregator Rotten Tomatoes gave an approval rating of 33% based on 6 reviews, with an average rating of 5/10.

 Clint Worthington of RogerEbert.com called it "One of the Worst Animated Shows in Years".
 Joel Keller of Decider wrote that it "could be a good show, but unless you’re a big fan of dick jokes […] you’re not going to find a lot to laugh at with this show."
 Marty Brown of Common Sense Media gave the show one star out of five, saying that "an edgy sci-fi cartoon aims for shock value (and misses)."